diandree/simple-linear-regression-comparison/README.md

 ![gd](https://github.com/diandree/simple-linear-regression-comparison/assets/37777059/e1c07d3f-a2ce-49cb-8757-d36dd9be933c)

-Here *simultaniously* means that you calculate the partial derivatives for all the parameters before updating any of the parameters.
+Here *simultaneously* means that you calculate the partial derivatives for all the parameters before updating any of the parameters.

 ## 1.3 Gradient Descent Implementation